Let’s “count down” New Year’s Day & Day After New Year’s Day legislative requirements

 Yukon

-Qualified employees receive a day off with holiday pay for 11 statutory holidays in the Yukon, with New Year’s Day being one of them.
+Qualified employees receive a day off with holiday pay for New Year's Day, as it's a statutory holiday in the Yukon.

-Of those 11 statutory holidays, Day After New Year’s Day (January 2) is not designated as one for businesses and employees in the Yukon.
+Day After New Year’s Day (January 2) is not designated as a statutory holiday for businesses and employees in the Yukon.

 For more information on statutory holidays in the Yukon, visit: https://yukon.ca/en/find-yukon-statutory-holiday.